James J. Stanford

-Senior Master Sergeant James J. "Jim" Stanford (died 25 August 2012) instituted forward air control techniques for directing air strikes during the Vietnam War and the Laotian Civil War.
+Senior Master Sergeant James J. "Jim" Stanford (died 25 August 2012) was a United States Air Force air traffic controller.
+He instituted forward air control techniques for directing air strikes during the Vietnam War and the Laotian Civil War.

 Despite his Combat Controller activities being restricted by his lack of a pilot's license, no access to military aircraft, and a ban on using rocketry to mark targets for strikes, Stanford flew 218 combat missions in Laos.
 Although his duties were abruptly ended by a decision by General William W. Momyer, Stanford had demonstrated the necessity for forward air control in Laos; his successors were the Raven Forward Air Controllers.
 The resulting air campaigns would drop about the same tonnage of bombs on Laos as were dropped during the entirety of World War II.
 After serving 24 years in the U.S. Air Force, Stanford transitioned to an allied civilian job in airfield management for a further 20-year career.
 He died on 25 August 2012 as a result of surgery.